ahmedhassan-dev/Education-App/README.md

     - Google Sign in
 2. Cloud Firestore
 3. Firebase Messaging
+4. Flavors for Development and Production environment
-4. Provider State management before refactoring it to Bloc
+5. Provider State management before refactoring it to Bloc
-5. Cashing data in shared_preferences
+6. Cashing data in shared_preferences